-Democrats seek investigation into Pentagon’s COVID fund following Washington Post article
+Democrats seek investigation into Pentagon’s coronavirus fund following Washington Post article

-The funds, set aside under the Cares Act economic stimulus package from March, were given to the Pentagon to “prevent, prepare for, and respond to coronavirus."
-But the Defense Department, acting in consultation with the White House Office of Management and Budget as well as other federal agencies, decided to divert most of that funding towards long-standing defense concerns such as drone technology, body armor and dress uniforms.
+The funds, set aside under the Cares Act economic stimulus package passed in March, were given to the Pentagon to “prevent, prepare for, and respond to coronavirus.”
+But the Defense Department, acting in consultation with the White House Office of Management and Budget, as well as other federal agencies, decided to divert most of that funding toward long-standing defense concerns such as drone technology, body armor and dress uniforms.

-Rep. Mark Pocan (D- Wis.) and Barbara Lee (D-Ca.) said there should be a formal investigation reviewing the legality of the Defense Department’s decision to use any of the COVID funding for defense industry stimulus.
+Reps.
+Mark Pocan (D-Wis.) and Barbara Lee (D-Calif.) called for a formal investigation reviewing the legality of the Defense Department’s decision to use any of the coronavirus funding for defense industry stimulus.

-“For the Administration to choose to use funds Congress made available to fight COVID-19 on the wish lists of defense contractors, instead of first protecting troops and the general public from the spread of the coronavirus, is unconscionable and should be investigated fully and prosecuted if warranted,” Pocan and Lee wrote in a letter to House Majority Whip James Clyburn (D-SC), Oversight and Reform Committee Chairman Carolyn Maloney (D-NY) and House Armed Services chairman Adam Smith (D-Wash.).
+“For the Administration to choose to use funds Congress made available to fight COVID-19 on the wish lists of defense contractors, instead of first protecting troops and the general public from the spread of the coronavirus, is unconscionable and should be investigated fully and prosecuted if warranted,” Pocan and Lee wrote in a letter to House Majority Whip James E. Clyburn (D-S.C.), Oversight and Reform Committee Chairwoman Carolyn B. Maloney (D-N.Y.) and House Armed Services Chairman Adam Smith (D-Wash.).

 Jessica R. Maxwell, a spokesperson at the Department of Defense, said “as with all congressional correspondence, we will respond directly to the authors of the letter.”